-Hunnam’s curious casting in this role can at first seem a little puzzling; his mid-Atlantic drawl feels misplaced in a world of cut-glass English accents.
-However it soon becomes apparent that Gray is less interested in presenting a completely accurate historical piece and more in telling a story about a man consumed by his passion.
-Hunnam is deeply likeable in this role, and his wide-eyed wonderment is rather endearing, even when he misses the mark.
+Hunnam’s curious casting in this role can at first seem a little puzzling, his mid-Atlantic drawl feels misplaced in a world of cut-glass English accents.
+It soon becomes apparent that Gray is less interested in presenting a completely accurate historical piece and more in telling a story about a man consumed by his passion.
+Hunnam is deeply likeable in this role, and his wide-eyed wonderment is rather endearing even when he misses the mark by a mile.